scholarslab/slavery/_posts/2014-10-13-universities-confronting-the-legacy-of-slavery.md

-of UVA’s Carter G. Woodson Institute for African-American and African Studies), Leslie M. Harris of Emory University (co-founder and of Emory’s Transforming Community Project), Terry L. Meyers of The College of William and Mary (Co-Director of the Lemon Project), and Joshua D.
+of UVA’s Carter G. Woodson Institute for African-American and African Studies), Leslie M. Harris of Emory University (co-founder and of Emory’s Transforming Community Project), Terry L. Meyers of The College of William and Mary (Co-Director of the Lemon Project), Joshua D.
 Rothman of the University of Alabama (Director of the Frances S.
-Summersell Center for the Study of the South).
+Summersell Center for the Study of the South), and Craig Wilder of the Massachusetts Institute of Technology (author of *Ebony and Ivy: Race, Slavery, and the Troubled History of America’s Universities*).

 Alfred L. Brophy, Judge John J. Parker Distinguished Professor of Law at the University of North Carolina-Chapel Hill, will deliver the keynote